 Try it (10 minutes)

 - Test your prototyped face shield on the ball (head) to see how it would function.
-REMINDER: The prototype is NOT to be tested on a real person.
+REMINDER: The prototype is NOT to be tested on a real infant or person.

 - Thinking back to the criteria you had listed for your design:

 - Keep these features in your design!